stdlib-js/stdlib/tools/pkgs/names/README.md

-# Namespaces
+# Package Names

-> Return a list of stdlib namespaces.
+> Return a list of stdlib package names.

 <!-- <usage> -->